 Restoration can happen in many ways – for example through actively planting or by removing pressures so that nature can recover on its own.
 It is not always possible – or desirable – to return an ecosystem to its original state.
 We still need farmland and infrastructure on land that was once forest, for instance, and ecosystems, like societies, need to adapt to a changing climate.

 Between now and 2030, the restoration of 350 million hectares of degraded terrestrial and aquatic ecosystems could generate US$9 trillion in ecosystem services.
 Restoration could also remove 13 to 26 gigatons of greenhouse gases from the atmosphere.
-The economic benefits of such interventions exceed ten times the cost of investment, whereas inaction is at least three times more costly than ecosystem restoration.
+The economic benefits of such interventions exceed nine times the cost of investment, whereas inaction is at least three times more costly than ecosystem restoration.

 All kinds of ecosystems can be restored, including forests, farmlands, cities, wetlands and oceans.
 Restoration initiatives can be launched by almost anyone, from governments and development agencies to businesses, communities and individuals.
 That is because the causes of degradation are many and varied, and can have an impact at different scales.